mojiastonybrook/Documentation_Logs/MaCh3_SigmaVariation_Guide.md

 ```
 to enable the cross-section uncertainties only for solo atm samples.
 Whenever to run an exceutable, do the followings first:
 ```
-# at MaCh top directory
+# at MaCh3 top directory
 source setup.sh
 make clean
 make